Police Review Panel

 Thompson has served as a law enforcement administrator and part of the command leadership team and oversaw professional standards, accreditation, compliance, training, records management, recruitment, field training, in-service training, leadership development, succession planning, community engagement, youth outreach and the community advisory committee.

-Thompson has served as an adviser to several organizations on civil rights and law enforcement issues for more than 15 years.
-As a member of both IACP and NOBLE, she has provided insight and guidance on timely and novel civil and human rights matters impacting law enforcement nationally (bias-free policing, Tasers, use of force, stop and frisk, constitutional policing, procedural justice, hate crimes, ethics, affinity group protections).
+She has served as an adviser to several organizations on civil rights and law enforcement issues for more than 15 years.
+As a member of both IACP and NOBLE, she has provided insight and guidance on timely and novel civil and human rights matters impacting law enforcement nationally.
 In various capacities, she has provided a policy, training and legal perspective with a civil rights lens on law enforcement, community policing and criminal justice matters.

 Rita J. Villarreal-Watkins is executive director of the Bill Blackwood Law Enforcement Management Institute of Texas.
-Before her appointment as executive director in 2001, she was project manager for LEMIT's Leadership Command College.
+Before her appointment in 2001, she was project manager for LEMIT's Leadership Command College.

 As executive director of LEMIT, Villareal-Watkins’ responsibilities include administrative supervision of the institute’s programs and curriculum development.
 Her proficiency includes cultural diversity, implicit bias and de-escalation training.
 She also oversees curriculum development, human resource management and supervision, fiscal planning and strategic planning.
 Villarreal-Watkins has also developed a specialization in trauma response to crisis as a licensed professional counselor.